Mtsumi/finctech_api/README.md

 3. **GET /transactions/user/:userId** - Retrieves all transactions associated with a specific user.
 4. **GET /transactions/reports/monthly** - Generates a monthly transaction report.

+*** Note: The user end points not include below were not a requirement for this project however wer necessary for the successful implemenatation of this API ***

 ## Requirements

 The API implementation adheres to the following requirements: